 - Synopses: A synopsis is a publication of contract actions exceeding $25,000.
 The purpose is to increase competition, broaden industry participation in meeting Government requirements, and assist small business concerns (including veteran-owned, service-disabled veteran-owned, HUBZone, small disadvantaged, and women-owned) in winning contracts and subcontracts.

 - Solicitations: (see Proposal Development) Solicitations are used in negotiated acquisitions to communicate your requirements to prospective contractors and to solicit proposals.
 At a minimum, solicitations shall describe the Government’s requirement, anticipated terms and conditions that will apply to the contract, information required in the offeror’s proposal, and (for competitive acquisitions) the criteria that will be used to evaluate the proposal and their relative importance.

-- Issuing the Solicitation: The publication of the solicitation to FedBizOps.
+- Issuing the Solicitation: The publication of the solicitation to System for Award Management (SAM).

-- Amending a Solicitation: Changes to a solicitation if requirements, terms, or conditions have change after the original solicitation has been posted.
+- Amending a Solicitation: Changes to a solicitation if requirements, terms, or conditions have changed after the original solicitation has been posted.

-- Pre-Award Protests: A written objection to a impropriety in the solicitation submitted by a prospective contractor.
+- Pre-Award Protests: A written objection to impropriety in the solicitation submitted by a prospective contractor.

 - Receipt of Proposals/Bids/Quotes: The receiving of a proposal by a potential contractor.